-With regard to CIRM-funded patented inventions, CIRM shall have the right to require the grantee organization, or exclusive licensee of a CIRM-funded invention to grant a nonexclusive, partially exclusive, or exclusive license in any field of use to a responsible applicant or applicants, upon terms that are reasonable under the circumstances, and if the grantee organization, non-exclusive licensee, or exclusive licensee refuses such request, to grant such a license itself, if the CIRM determines that such an action is required:
+With regard to CIRM-funded patented inventions, CIRM shall have the right to require the grantee organization, or exclusive licensee of a CIRM-funded invention, to grant a nonexclusive, partially exclusive, or exclusive license in any field of use to a responsible applicant or applicants, upon terms that are reasonable under the circumstances, and if the grantee organization, non-exclusive licensee, or exclusive licensee refuses such request, to grant such a license itself, if the CIRM determines that such an action is required:

 - 1. Because the grantee organization or the licensee has not made responsible efforts in a reasonable time to achieve practical application of a CIRM-funded patented invention - 2.
-To meet requirements for public use and the requirements have not been satisfied by the grantee organization or its licensee - 3.
-To alleviate health and safety needs which are not reasonably satisfied by the grantee organization or its licensee
+Because the licensee has failed to adhere to the agreed-upon plan for access to resultant therapies as described in H(d)4. - 3.
+To meet requirements for public use and the requirements have not been satisfied by the grantee organization or its licensee - 4.
+To alleviate public health and safety needs which are not reasonably satisfied by the grantee organization or its licensee and which needs constitute a public health emergency